weras2/BatchLabelMap/README.md

 5. Navigate to where you downloaded the folder **BatchLabelMap.**
 6. Finally, click on it **once** and then click on the button **Select Folder.**

+If there weren't any problems, the module can be found at **Custom Modules >> Batch Label Map** or you can just use the search method as suggested in step 3

 <!-- USAGE EXAMPLES -->